Your shopping cart is empty!

 Ask yourself: Does my dog have access to toxic chemicals of any kind?
 Was he roaming around outside where he could have gotten into something dangerous or deadly?
 Is he acting strange or different than normal?

 We recommend that you know your dog’s environment at all times.
 Take double precaution and make sure your dog doesn’t have access to any harmful chemicals in your home.
 If you are limited on space, you can always use a dog gate to control the chemical area or the area where your dog can go.
 Just like small kids, our dogs can get into trouble in a skinny minute.

 5 - Bloating - This is a very serious condition also known as “stomach dilation” or “gastric torsion”.
 The stomach will actually become twisted and begin to cut off all blood flow to it.
 The result is trapped food, air, and liquids inside the stomach.
-Some of the early signs of this condition is vomitting white foam.
+Some of the early signs of this condition is vomiting white foam.
 It normally occurs after your dog has exercised or had a meal.
-This is mostly common in larger dogs like German Shepherds and Ddobermans.
+This is most common in larger dogs like German Shepherds and Dobermans.

 Ask yourself: Did my dog just eat a meal?
 Do I have a large dog with a deep chest?
 Did they just run around and get a lot of exercise?